Dr. Tara Hefferan

 Phone: (616) 331-8924

-Dr. Tara Hefferan is an applied anthropologist, with research and teaching interests that span medical and cultural anthropology to include women's health, economic development, faith-based organizations, community engagement, and power/knowledge.
+Dr. Tara Hefferan is an applied anthropologist, with research and teaching interests that include the anthropology of sport (particularly football/soccer studies), women's health, economic development, faith-based organizations, community engagement, and power/knowledge.
 She earned the Ph.D. in anthropology from Michigan State University, with dissertation research that examined faith-based partnerships linking Catholic parishes in Michigan and Haiti.
 Her work has been published by Kumarian Press in the book Twinning Faith and Development: Catholic Parish Partnering in the US and Haiti.

 Dr. Hefferan has also co-edited with Julie Adkins and Laurie Occhipinti two books focused on faith-based development: Not by Faith Alone: Social Services, Social Justice, and Faith-based Organizations in the United States and Bridging the Gaps: Faith-based Organizations, Neoliberalism, and Development in Latin America and the Caribbean.
 Dr. Hefferan has co-edited with Keri Brondo a special issue of the NAPA Bulletin entitled "Intersections of Faith and Development in Local and Global Contexts."